Aboriginal Land Trust Society

 Lu'ma Native BCH Housing Society

 This project was occupied in August 2021.
 It is a six storey mixed-use building with ground level retail space and 26 social housing units above.
 The development team successfully navigated the challenge of removing a tent city that had grown on the empty site so that the site work could begin.
 The building is owned and operated by Lu’ma.
+Residents are connected to cultural supports, including culturally integrated health care, access to traditional Elders and healers, counselling supports and social navigators, as well as traditional drumming circles and ceremonies.

 Lu'ma Native BCH Housing Society